sib-swiss/SPARQL_course/docs/music.md

 Question: can we name the variables anything?

-Let's add more variables to the queries
+### Basic Graph Patterns
+When one or more triple patterns are used together, they form what is known as a Basic Graph Pattern (BGP).
+Let’s add one more triple pattern to our previous query to retrieve the artist for each album:

 ```sparql
 PREFIX : <http://stardog.com/tutorial/>